The HAT provides advisement and solutions to PM on issues of architecture, design, technologies and frameworks. It

 How it operates

 The team is a pool of full-time engineers with minimum turnover.
 They conduct research and architectural activities.
 Every three weeks, the team organizes a follow-up meeting with the rest of the architects of Hexacta to synchronize and generate visibility on specific tasks.

 These meetings are also designed to generate feedback on the decisions and tasks implemented, as well as to create a space where technical problems are discussed and solved.
 The HAT team dedicates its time to both internal and external tasks.

 Half of its time is focused on architecture tasks like architectural design, prototyping, evaluating, and documenting.
 Also, the team gathers information from others and documents it for internal use.
 In addition, it learns new technologies, different types of architecture, and best practices to implement in existing or future projects.

-The other half of the time is dedicated to support specific client-based projects, making recommendations, and R&D.
+The other half of the time is dedicated to supporting specific client-based projects, making recommendations, and R&D.

 Formed by full-time IT experts with a global vision of the business, and lead by one of our "gurus" technical managers.

 Typical profiles of a HAT member are people passionate about what they know but even more passionate about what they don't know.
 They also have excellent communication and presentation skills since part of their role is to provide training.
 It is also expected that members are proactive and self-taught as a way to anticipate future problems.

 Most of them have teaching experience in universities and active participation in academic research groups.